 What are the Most Common Injuries in Car Accidents?

 Since car accidents usually result in considerable force, even when you are in a minor car accident, you are likely to sustain some form of injury.
-These are some of the most common according to the Physician Now and Car Accident Info websites.
+These are some of the most common according to the Physician Now.

 Neck Injuries – Whiplash